What Is Cerebral Palsy?

 There have been impressive advances in cerebral palsy care in recent years.
 Depending on their symptoms, many kids with cerebral palsy can go on to live healthy, comfortable, and independent lives.

-What symptoms will appear with cerebral palsy depends on where and how badly the brain was damaged.
+The symptoms that appear with cerebral palsy depend on where and how badly the brain was damaged.
 Depending on the severity, symptoms may be noticed immediately after birth or not be noticed until months or years later.

-- Breathing issues at birth that require oxygen, CPR, or a breathing tube
+- Breathing problems at birth that require oxygen, CPR, or a breathing tube

 - Sudden lack of energy